Civet Cats Suffer for Kopi Luwak Coffee—Urge These Companies to Act Now

 Photograph of a caged civet cat in daylight, cowering in the corner of the cage with his head down.

 In a message to PETA Asia, one company claimed to sell only “100% wild and ethically sourced kopi luwak coffee.”
 Kopi luwak sellers commonly make similar claims, but industry insiders told PETA Asia’s investigators that it would be nearly impossible to collect enough wild civet cat excrement to produce the coffee.
 One producer admitted that they may collect a small amount of beans excreted by free-roaming civet cats, mix it with the beans from caged animals, and misleadingly call the coffee “wild-sourced.”
-Another told an investigator who was posing as a buyer that he could just label the coffee produced by caged civet cats as “wild.”
+Another told an investigator that he could just label the coffee produced by caged civet cats as “wild.”

 It’s Time to Cut the Crap